When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions:

-2. Everyone races to find items of that color and bring them back to the starting point.
+2. Everyone races to find items of that color and brings them back to the start.

 Variations: